s-gupta/rl-fa21-mps/MP2/README.md

    environmental interactions used, in the directory `LOGDIR/seed0/val`.
 You can also view the behavior of your learned policy by adding in a `--vis` flag.
 You can do multiple runs, by changing the seed.
-You can aggregate these runs using: `python aggregate_and_plot.py --logdir "LOGDIR1 LOGDIR2" --output_file_name a.pdf --seeds 5`.
+You can aggregate these runs using: `python aggregate_and_plot.py --logdirs "LOGDIR1 LOGDIR2" --output_file_name a.pdf --seeds 5`.
 Feel free to modify this plotting script as necessary.